-Hayes, A. L., Heery, E.C., Maroon, E., McLaskey, A.K., & Stawitz, C.C.
-(2018) The role of scientific expertise in local adaptation to projected sea level rise.
-Environmental Science and Policy 87: 55-63.
+- Adam L. Hayes, Eliza C. Heery, Elizabeth Maroon, Anna K. McLaskey, and Christine C. Stawitz (2018).
+"The role of scientific expertise in local adaptation to projected sea level rise."
+Environmental Science and Policy 87: 55-63 DOI

-Hayes, A. L., & Scott, T. A. (2018) Multiplex Network Analysis for Complex Governance Systems Using Surveys and Online Behavior.
-Policy Studies Journal 46(2): 327-353.
+- Adam L. Hayes and Tyler A. Scott (2018).
+"Multiplex Network Analysis for Complex Governance Systems Using Surveys and Online Behavior."
+Policy Studies Journal 46(2): 327-353 DOI

 - Hayes, A.L.
 "Networks, Social Capital, and Financial Advisor Choice in the U.S. Municipal Bond Market."

 - Hayes, A.L.
 "Estimates of Transaction Costs in the Alaska Halibut Quota Trading Network."

-National Marine Fisheries Service - Sea Grant joint fellowship in Marine Resource Economics (2017-2019)
+- National Marine Fisheries Service - Sea Grant joint fellowship in Marine Resource Economics (2017-2019)